 During a stroll through any one of the city’s character-filled neighbourhoods, public sculptures, murals, installations and a range of quirky curiosities transform Amsterdam into one giant free open-air museum.
 NDSM is the perfect place to begin, with a range of commissioned public art pieces and daring street art emblazoned on the former shipyard buildings.
 Check out this full map of artwork on view around the wharf and this roundup of outdoor art for more.

 ARTZUID brings the avenues of Amsterdam-Zuid to life every two years with surprising works of art.
 Follow the sculpture route through the neighbourhood's leafy avenues as you encounter stunning modern and contemporary artworks juxtaposed with characterful spacial installations.
 Don’t miss the guided tours and children’s programme.

 Each winter, from December until the end of January, Amsterdam Light Festival transforms the city into a real-life fairy tale, sparkling with glowing artworks that illuminate the historic bridges and waterfronts.
 Installations by big-name international artists adorn the canal ring, the River Amstel and several other locations around the city, taking the city’s already stunning night-time sights to an entirely new level.

-Throughout the year, Amsterdam’s public parks and urban spaces are transformed into stunning outdoor galleries.
+Amsterdam’s public parks and urban spaces are transformed throughout the year into stunning outdoor galleries.
 Foam regularly takes over the public square at Mercatorplein for open-air photo exhibitions that are freely accessible to all, whilst scannable QR codes provide viewers with more information about the photographers.
-Likewise, you’ll often find fascinating portrait series showcased in Vondelpark, particularly during major cultural events such as Pride.
-Keep an eye on our Weekend Guide for updates about what’s on citywide!
+Likewise, you’ll often find fascinating portrait series showcased in Vondelpark, particularly during major cultural events such as Queer & Pride.